hjacobs/kube-ops-view/README.rst

     Set to "true" for local development to reload code changes.
 ``MOCK``
     Set to "true" to mock Kubernetes cluster data.
+``REDIS_URL``
+    Optional Redis server to use for pub/sub events and job locking when running more than one replica.

 Supported Browsers
 ==================

-The UI uses WebGL and ECMAScript 6 features.
+The UI uses WebGL, ECMAScript 6, and EventSource features.
 The following browsers are known to work:

 * Chrome/Chromium 53.0+